 For DNS and Web policies, you can have more than one policy of each type and your identities can be added to any number of policies.
 However, Umbrella applies the first matching policy to your identity and immediately stops evaluating policies.
 If no matching policy is found, Umbrella applies either the DNS or Web default policy, respectively.
 Because of the way Umbrella evaluates identities against policies, it's important that you configure policies correctly for each of your organization's identities.
 An error in configuration may result in unintended results: identities being left unprotected to various threats or users accessing destinations you may want blocked.
-We suggest planning and designing your policies before building them.
+Plan and design your policies before you build them.
 For some helpful suggestions, see Best Practices for Policy Creation.

-When accessing either DNS or Web policies, there is always at least one policy—the Default policy—and both policy types (DNS and Web) have their own unique Default policy.
+There is always at least one policy—the Default policy—and both policy types (DNS and Web) have their own unique Default policy.
 This default policy applies to all identities and cannot be deleted—you can, however, configure it to meet your organization's unique requirements.
 The default policy is applied to an identity when no other policy matches that identity.
 Thus, the Default policy is a catch-all to ensure that all identities within your organization receive at least a minimum of Umbrella protection.

 You create DNS and Web policies through the Policy wizard, which is made up of two parts.
-In the first part of the wizard, you select the identities to which the policy applies and lets you select which components should be enabled and configured for the policy.
+In the first part of the wizard, you select the identities to which the policy applies and select which components should be enabled and configured for the policy.
 In the second part of the wizard, you configure each component of the policy that was selected in part one of the wizard.
 These components are made available as steps in the wizard.
 Once the new policy is saved, it may take upwards of five minutes for the policy to replicate through Umbrella’s global infrastructure and start taking effect.